Activities in Repovesi National Park

 Canoeing and Rowing

-- Skiing: The park has network of trails suitable for classic cross-country skiing (approximately 20 km).
-The network can be accessed from Orilampi Holiday Centre and various car parks, and there are campfire sites en route.
+Skiing: There is no maintained ski tracks in Repovesi National Park.
+Nearest ski tracks are located in Orilampi Holiday Centre.
 The ski trails are not lit and the terrain is difficult in places.
-Skiing off the trails is also permitted throughout the park with the exception of the restricted area.
+Skiing off the trails is permitted throughout the park with the exception of the restricted area.
 Please remember that there are a lot of currents in Lake Repovesi, which can make ice surprisingly thin in places.
 There may also be currents in unusual places in the winter.

 - Hook and line fishing and ice fishing are permitted under everyman's rights, except in the restricted access area.